Skip to main content

 generate_proof

-Generate a zero-knowledge proof for identity claims such as Coinbase KYC, country residence, or OIDC domain verification in a single call.
-Returns proof bytes and public inputs.
+Generate zero-knowledge proofs for identity claims (Coinbase KYC, country, OIDC domain) in a single call.
+Returns proof bytes, public inputs, and timing.

 Instructions